NateEag/how-i-code/content/fundamentals.rst

    I think it is not, but if I decide that I should explain why in the respective essays.

 ..
+TODO Figure out how to describe finding, using, and creating libraries.
+It's not as important as a dev with < 8 years experience thinks it is, but it is a fundamental skill, and it's really worth knowing how to do.
+I guess it could just be "${verb}ing libraries", but to an absolute novice, it's not clear what that means.

+..
 TODO Put link to https://www.hillelwayne.com/post/performance-matters/ in the not-yet-created essay on optimizing - you don't usually need to do it, but baseline UI lagginess can be a major problem.
 See also Knuth on